 2. Side Part

-Side parts are suddenly cool.
+The side parts are suddenly cool.
 This once-very-preppy style has a unique look when worn with an undercut or high fade.
-You don’t need to fuss with too much styling either!
+You don’t need to fuss with too much styling, either!
 Just blow-dry your hair to one side if your hair is hard to work with.
 Or if you have hair that air dries well, just toss it all to one side and let it do its thing.

 3. Bowl Cut Fade